NargesJafaris11/TemperatureMonitoringSystem/README.md

 ## Description

 The Temperature Monitoring System is a web application for monitoring sensor data in real time.
 The application reads sensor measurements from a data source, processes them, and displays the information in a web dashboard.
-Users can view temperature, humidity, and battery values and receive live updates through SignalR.
+Users can view temperature, humidity and battery values and receive live updates through SignalR.

 ## Features